Hanna Harrell: 2017–2018 season

 In the 2017–2018 season, she debuted in the ISU Junior Grand Prix series.

-At the 2018 U.S. Championships, she won the junior pewter medal behind Alysa Liu, Pooja Kalyan and Ting Cui.
+At the 2018 U.S. Championships she won the junior pewter (i.e. fourth place) medal behind Alysa Liu, Pooja Kalyan and Ting Cui.

 2018–2019 season

 Harrell was diagnosed with a foot injury in late August 2018.
 She wore a protective boot for more than a month and was off the ice completely for two to three weeks.
 She stated, "I had a bad injury on my foot, and I had two stress reactions, and they were almost fractured".

 In October, Harrell placed seventh at her JGP assignment in Yerevan, Armenia.

-In January, at the 2019 U.S. Championships, she won the senior pewter medal (behind Alysa Liu, Bradie Tennell and Mariah Bell).
+In January, at the 2019 U.S. Championships, she surprisingly won the senior pewter medal at the age of 15 (behind Alysa Liu, Bradie Tennell and Mariah Bell).

 In March, she (along with Ting Cui) represented the United States at the 2019 World Junior Championships in Zagreb, Croatia.
 Ranked fifth in the short, she competed in the final group during the free skate.
 She finished seventh overall after placing ninth in the free skate.